crits by Jamie, Christian, and Sabrina

 Yes, again I love the attention to detail shown in the garments on the fashion figures.
 The style and detail captured my attention.
 The rendering could have shown more contrast with some shadowing, as they appear a little flat.

-While the line quality could be smoother and each could be more symmetrical, I feel that they are plenty accurate enough for beginner flats.
+6. Are the flats accurate in their proportions and details?
+Do they look good in the layout and presentation?While the line quality could be smoother and each could be more symmetrical, I feel that they are plenty accurate enough for beginner flats.
 They also appear to embody the proportion and detail of each of her garments as well.
 Try getting the tiny french curve tools and a 6" c-thru rule, these are god sends when trying to do symmetrical hand drawn flats.

 Yes, the flats are accurate in their proportions and details.
 They compliment the presentation.